 Could NFTs help artists monetize their work?
 Here's everything you need to know about virtual collectibles in the music space.

-On February 28, Grimes banked $5.8 million after selling a suite of her artworks in the form of NFTs.
-The digital artworks were published as “WarNymph Collection Vol. 1,” and launched via a tweet to her 1.1 million Twitter followers.
+On February 28, 2021, Grimes banked $5.8 million after selling a suite of her artworks in the form of NFTs.
+The digital artworks were published as “WarNymph Collection Vol. 1,” and launched via a tweet to her (then) 1.1 million Twitter followers.
 They sold out within 20 minutes.
 That same weekend, electronic producer 3LAU sold the world’s first digital tokenized album, generating over $11.6 million in under 24 hours.
 A few days later, Kings of Leon made headlines when they announced that their new album would be available as an NFT.

 Short for “non-fungible tokens”, NFTs are cryptocurrency-adjacent virtual collectives that have recently gone mainstream.
 While still in their infancy, if early adoption is any indication, this new technology might change the music industry forever.
 Here’s everything you need to know about NFTs and what they mean for artists.

 To simplify things, NFTs are a type of cryptocurrency, but instead of holding money, they can hold assets like art, tickets, and music.
 They are sort of like a digital certificate of authenticity, or proof of ownership, of a digital artwork.
 Born out of the visual art world, NFTs can be used to prove ownership of a specific piece of music, art, or merch, or secure access to live shows.
 It differs from a normal digital ticket or a downloaded file in that it can’t be copied.

 What could NFTs do for the music industry?